ShuzhouYuan/CoDAE/README.md

 Create a python virtual environment with the given `requirements.txt` file and source it

-NOTE: .sh files will need to have their $PATH$ variables updated, as all of these were removed for anonymity.
+NOTE: .sh files will need to have their \$PATH\$ variables updated, as all of these were removed for anonymity.

 ### Fine-tuning (Gemma on threat-injected data)